POLITICAL NEUTRALITY OF BYU–HAWAII

 2.3.1.
 Campaign Materials

-Campaign materials (flyers, posters, bumper stickers, pins, literature, films, etc.) may be displayed or distributed by prior approval of the Head of Student Leadership and Service only under the sponsorship of registered University political clubs.
+Campaign materials (flyers, posters, bumper stickers, pins, literature, films, etc.) may be displayed or distributed by prior approval of the head of Student Leadership & Service only under the sponsorship of registered university political clubs.
 No other groups or organizations may distribute or display campaign material on campus.

 - Tables may be set up in this area by the approved organizations to distribute appropriate political material.